IlyarAbadi/APF_PDR/README.md

 The discrete map is utilized to spawn possible set of user position in `PDR_PF_2D_init_occupy`.
 If the user is interested in selecting particles in a specific region of the map, they can do so by setting `lim_x_lower`, `lim_x_upper`, `lim_y_lower`, and `lim_y_upper` values.
 Otherwise, these values can be set to `inf` and `-inf`.
 Based on the desired number of particles `par_num_pos`, the function will select particles at regular spaces matching closest to this number.
 Finally, the grid coordinates are transformed to original map-scale values matching the real-dimensions of the CAD model in this function (thus `m_par` is the world scale).

 It is important to note that sampling the user's heading will multiply `par_num_pos`.
-So the heading sampling step set in  `init_08_sampling_size` (second cell,first parameter) will be multiplied to `par_num_pos`.
-If user requires the same number of particles as `init_08_sampling_size`, then an approximate heading (second cell, second parameter) should be provided.
-Further, initial heading spread range should include this heading.
+So the heading sampling range is set in `init_08_sampling_size`(second cell). `par_num_pos` will increase by a factor equal to the total number of headings in this range.
+If user requires the same number of particles as `init_08_sampling_size`, then an approximate heading should be provided.
+This can be done by setting the initial heading spread to only include the heading.
 Exact knowledge of heading is NOT REQUIRED and approximate values up to 5 degrees should work.
-If user's is not sure about the heading in this range, then heading multiplier should utilized and heading range should be expanded.
+If user is not sure about the heading, then the heading range should be expanded.

-# Adaptive Particle filtering
+# Adaptive particle filtering
 Particle filtering follows[[Journal Link]](https://www.mdpi.com/2220-9964/14/12/476) which this work is based on.
 The proposed particle filtering is map-aided, where particles are propogated forward with the help of IMU measurements.

 While accelerometer measurements are used to estimate the step-length, gyroscope measurements are uitlized to estimate the yaw angle.
 The following are the distinction between the proposed particle filter and other particle filters: